-The impetus for passage of the Radio Act of 1912 was the sinking on April 15, 1912, of the passenger ship Titanic off the coast of Greenland.
+The impetus for passage of the Radio Act of 1912 was the sinking on April 15, 1912, of the passenger ship Titanic about 370 miles southeast of Newfoundland.

 Radio interference prevented prompt relay of Titanic emergency signal broadcast

 For Congress, this disaster was an example of what could happen when technology developed faster than regulation.
 The emergency signal broadcast by wireless operators on board the ship was received by a Marconi telegraph station in Newfoundland, but, as the news broke, amateur radio operators up and down the U.S. East Coast filled the airwaves with radio noise that prevented the distress signal from being relayed promptly.

 There was adequate radio communication, but the proper procedures, including monitoring the frequency and recognizing the priority of emergency traffic, were lacking.

 Radio Act of 1912 took control of broadcast spectrum, began regulation

 In the 1912 act, the government for the first time seized control of the broadcast spectrum and assumed responsibility for its allocation among various uses and users.

 The act provided for the licensing of radio operators, a separate frequency for distress calls, absolute priority for distress calls, and 24-hour radio service for ships at sea.
 The act also required all amateur radio broadcasters to be licensed, and it prohibited them from broadcasting over the main commercial and military wavelengths.

 Spectrum scarcity has been used to justify disparate treatment of First Amendment-protected broadcast speech